w-avw/Database-with-AI-Analysis/Layer-9-Wordpress-and-Word/make-com-configuration.md

 - **Module**: Custom Webhook
 - **Purpose**: Receive requests from WordPress
 - **Configuration**:
-  - Create a new webhook
+  - Create a new webhook in Make.com (Custom Webhook module)
+  - After creation, copy the generated webhook URL
+  - In WordPress, go to Settings > Word Integration
-  - Copy the webhook URL to WordPress plugin settings
+  - Paste the webhook URL into the "Webhook URL" field
+  - (Reference: This field is saved in the plugin and used in `word-integration.php` line where `$this->webhook_url = get_option('word_integration_webhook_url', '');` is set)
   - Set data structure to handle JSON payload

 ### 2. Router